 About Jack

-Jack has recently performed as Orestes in This Restless House, and James in Posh, he has featured in Two Sisters at the Royal Lyceum Theatre and Wee Man with Barrowland Ballet at Capital Theatres and the Edinburgh Fringe Festival, featured in the New York Times “What to Watch” 2025.
+Recent performance credits include Orestes in This Restless House and James in Posh, alongside featuring in Two Sisters at the Royal Lyceum Theatre Edinburgh and Wee Man with Barrowland Ballet at Capital Theatres and the Edinburgh Fringe Festival, recognised in The New York Times' "What to Watch" list for the 2025 Edinburgh Fringe Festival.
+Most recently, Jack wrapped production on the film Lady Macbeth Was Never a Girl by Francesca McBride, described by Sir Ian McKellan as ‘Ingenious’.

 As a facilitator, he specializes in workshops in devising, focus, teambuilding, script work, comedy, and ensemble work.
 His teaching style focuses on collaborative approaches through inquiry-based and project-based learning, working with young people and emerging artists across theatre, movement, and performance development.
 He also plays a mean game of Mafia.